Porsche Mass Air Flow (MAF) Sensor Replacement DIY

 - A decrease in fuel economy

-- Porsche goes in limp mode
+- Porsche goes into limp mode.

 What you will need